• Skip to content

 Electric tankless water heaters are not usually the best solution for medium to high hot water demand.
 The RTEX-36 is a nice exception to that rule.
 It performs reliably and is a no hassle model that will fit right in for most households.
 If you are a family of 5 or less, then you can’t go wrong with this one.

-Best Point of Use for Bathroom
+Best Point of Use Water Heater for Bathroom

 Rheem 240V RTEX-13 Review